Hidden Valley Campground Rock Climbing

 Welcome to Hidden Valley Campground - the Camp 4 of Southern California.
 HVCG has a high concentration of quality routes and one could potentially spend a week in The Park without ever leaving the campground.
-As such, the area sees more than it's fair share of traffic and, unfortunately, accidents on routes like Toe Jam and Double Cross (see route descriptions for specifics).
+As such, the area sees more than it's fair share of traffic.
 A few considerations and logistics while you're here:

 HVCG is located 14 miles SE of the Park's West Entrance along Quail Springs Road (Park Blvd).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hidden Valley Campground:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hidden Valley Campground:

 Trapeze 5.11d 7a 24 VIII 25 E5 6a California

 Starts 30 or so feet to the left of Lower Right Ski Track.
 A step-off move from a boulder (bolt protected) starts the climb, followed by a beguiling, 5.11 face balance crux.
 There is a runout mantle and 5.9 moves to reach the second bolt: beware.
 Above, tricky face climbing past bolts and a piton gains the roof.
 After a slight traverse rightward, acrobatic moves climb past the roof and onto the face above, moving right to join Lower Right Ski Track and the beginning of Upper Right Ski Track....[more]
 Browse More Classics in California